Peter Geiger plans to still give out thousands of king-sized candy bars on Halloween

 “I think I’m more psyched about doing this Halloween right this year because it is a challenge,” Geiger said Monday.
 “I’d like this to be memorable for families.”

-Geiger, editor of the Farmers’ Almanac, had been considering a venue change for the last two to three years as crowds have continued to overwhelm his Brentwood Avenue home.
+Geiger, editor of the Farmers’ Almanac, had been considering a venue change for the past two to three years as crowds have continued to overwhelm his Brentwood Avenue home.
 The pandemic cinched it.

 “I don’t want to do away with my secret password,” he said.